mlibrary/blogs.lib/modules/contrib/editor_advanced_link/README.md

 ## Configuration

-Install as usual then:
+- Install and enable the module.

-- go to the "Text formats and editor" admin page (admin/config/content/formats)
+- Go to the "Text formats and editor" admin page (admin/config/content/formats).
+- If you are using CKEditor 5, click the "Advanced links" tab.
+There you will see a list of attributes provided by this module that you can enable.
+For example, "ARIA label", "ID", and "Open in new window."
-- configure your text format
+- If you are using CKEditor 4, configure your text format.
-  - if the "Limit allowed HTML tags and correct faulty HTML" filter is disabled you don't have anything to do with this text format
+  - If the "Limit allowed HTML tags and correct faulty HTML" filter is disabled you don't have anything to do with this text format
   - else, add the `title`, `class`, `id`, `target` and/or the `rel` attributes to the "allowed HTML tags" field (only those whitelisted will show up in the dialog)

 ## Recommended modules